yfeng445/autoSleep/README.md

 # autoSleep

-Visualization of sleep data from autoSleep app on iPhone
+Visualization of sleeping data from AutoSleep app on iOS.